 Emergency services were called to the house to free Fortaliza after the owners returned home on Monday morning, and realized that she was stranded in the elevator.
 She was taken to a nearby hospital, accompanied by a member of the Stephens family, and is recovering well.

-It is not clear what caused the private elevator within the $20 million home to stop suddenly between floors.
+It is unclear what caused the private elevator within the $20 million home to suddenly stop between floors.
 The Daily Mail is reporting that it was examined in October 2017 by city inspectors, when some unspecified defects were found.
 However, it was ruled safe to use and has been active since that time.
 Another inspection was set for October 2018, the results of which are not known.

 Following this incident, a statement was released by the Stephens family.
 It reads: “The employee involved has been a valued member of the Stephens extended family for 18 years.
 The Stephens family is relieved and thankful that she is doing well in hospital.